Koryuji temple [広隆寺]

 Prince Shotoku (573-621), who founded Japan's first constitutional form of government, gave sacred Buddha statues to the leader of Hata Clan, then it is said that he built this temple to enshrine them.

-Especially the statue named "Hokan-Miroku" is very famous.
+Especially Miroku-Bosatsu statue named Hokan-Miroku (宝冠弥勒) is very famous.

 Koryuji was destroyed by fire in 818 and 1150.

-But it is miraculous that these statues and the other old articles remain now despite some accidents.
+But, it is very miraculous that these statues and the other old articles still remain in spite of some accidents.